djsime1/awesome-flipperzero/FAQ.md

 > Short answer: You don't.
 That's illegal, and NOT what Flipper was designed for.

 ### What does "This frequency can only be used for RX in your region" mean?
-> Due to legal regulations, Flipper is not allowed to transmit on certain frequencies depending on your order location.
+> Due to legal regulations, Flipper is not allowed to transmit on certain frequencies depending on your device's provisioned location.
-> For more information, referr to the [official documentation](https://docs.flipperzero.one/sub-ghz/frequencies)
-> If you have no regard for laws, you can use custom firmwares such as Unleashed to bypass this restriction **at your own risk.**
+> Provisioning occurs whenever you update your firmware via qFlipper or the mobile app and is based on your rough location.

 ### How do I find the frequency of a device/transponder?
 > If it's a commonly used frequency, bring the device *really close* to the Flipper and use the Frequency analyzer.